mallickhruday/Lanem/README.md

 [![Build status](https://ci-buildstats.azurewebsites.net/appveyor/chart/dustinmoris/lanem)](https://ci.appveyor.com/project/dustinmoris/lanem/history)

-**L**ight **A**sp.**N**et **E**rror Handler **M**odule for processing and logging ASP.NET application exceptions.

 ## About
-This is an extremely light weight HttpModule to gobally handle errors in an ASP.NET web application.
+Lanem is an extremely light weight HttpModule to handle ASP.NET errors globally.

-It purposely doesn't implement any HTTP endpoints to consume error logs from a remote location.
+It doesn't implement any HTTP endpoints to consume error logs from a remote location (Security out of the box).

-### Why not having a feature is a feature
-In many enterprise applications it is not desired and even consiered as harmful to expose error logs via a web accesible API.

-I have seen too many websites using ELMAH and not having their logs secured at all or not properly.
-After all security is difficult to get right and opening a door by default is an anti pattern.

-### Secure your logs properly
-Error logs are highly sensitive pieces of information.
-The extent goes often far beyond the exposure of your internal application architecture.

-They often contain personal user information and depending on the context of a website this PI might be considered as highly confidential data.

-Therefore, good practise is to store error logs in a secure location outside the wwwroot folder.
-Only a handful of (dev)ops might have access to the logs via FTP or other well established channels which provide good security out of the box.

-## Implementation

-### Out of the box
-By default the project installs a very simple ErrorHandlerModule.
-This module logs all unhandled exceptions in a human friendly readable format on disk.

-The path to the error log directory can be configured in the Web.config.

-### Customisation
-You can replace the entire error handling by overriding the OnError method or you can change individual parts by implementing one of the default interfaces.

-Currently you can change the exception formatting, error filtering and error logging.

-Simply provide a new implementation of the according interface and plug it into the ErrorHandlerModule.

 ## Installation